Gabriel Dumont (Métis leader): Early life

 Gabriel Dumont was born in December 1837 in what is now known as Winnipeg as the fourth child and eldest son of 11 children.

 His parents were Isidore Dumont (known commonly as Ekapow) and Louise Laframboise, who made their home in the Red River Colony.
 Gabriel was the grandson of the French-Canadian voyageur Jean-Baptiste Dumont and his First-Nations wife Josette of the Tsuu T’ina-Crow tribe.
 Dumont was not educated in a traditional European education system, rather he learned important skills during his childhood travelling across the Canadian Prairies (Great Plains) following the bison and learning the skills to become a hunter.

 The Dumont family was known throughout the settlement of Red River as a prominent Métis buffalo hunting family.
 In addition to this distinction, they held a long-vaunted relationship with the Saskatchewan area as leaders of a brigade.
 The Dumont family made their fortune through hunting in the lands controlled by the Hudson's Bay Company, with the primary source of their income coming through the trade of pemmican with the company.
 Dumont was introduced to the art of Métis buffalo hunting in his childhood years, and over time mastered the nuances of prairie life.
 This would equip him in the years to come for the conflict he would endure.

 Madeleine Wilkie – the daughter of Jean Baptiste Wilkie and his Métis wife Amable Elise Azure – married Dumont in 1858.
 Throughout his travels as a hunter, Dumont traded with different tribes and picked up different languages making him more valuable to his tribe.
 In 1868, Dumont and his wife settled in the Batoche area permanently.

-Dumont was known for his incredible versatility both as a huntsman and as a convenor of multilingualism.
-It was purported that Dumont could converse with an individual in no less than seven separate languages (although it was noted that Dumont never learned more than a few small phrases in English).
-His skills as a huntsman and marksman were another finely honed trait, in both the disciplines of bow and rifle.
+Dumont was known as a hunter and as a convenor of multilingualism.
+It was purported that Dumont could converse with an individual in no less than seven separate languages, although it was noted that Dumont never learned more than a few small phrases in English.
+His skills as a hunter and marksman were known in both the disciplines of bow and rifle.
 In addition to these traits, Dumont was known as a proficient horseman.
-In much the same vein as many of the other prominent Métis leaders of his day such as Louis Riel, Dumont had mastered the fine art of diplomacy in the northern plains of the West.
+In much the same vein as many of the other prominent Métis leaders of his day such as Louis Riel, Dumont had become known as a leader of diplomacy in the northern plains of the West.